Multi Sensor-based Implicit User Identification: Conclusion

-This study substantiates the idea to be able to detect a legitimate smartphone user-based on their walking patterns through various sub-activities in a semi-controlled environment.
-Having used a commonly available mass-market consumer hardware, such as our experimental platform, we have demonstrated the global applicability of our proposed method with minimal accuracy variations.
-The KELM requires minimal battery consumption, and in order for us to run it as a practical application, we need to limit the number of required samples; and based on our results we observed that the KELM together with the ESP is the best methods in terms of accuracy and computational cost to a certain extent.
-However, the KELM is found to be the best examination method, in order to reduce battery consumption when performing checks to the sensor array.
+Smartphones are becoming increasingly popular that have forced the community to study the security implications of these devices.
+This work suggested that gait-based legitimate user identification is possible in an uncontrolled environment with some limitations.
+The proposed pipeline has some attractive features to its applicability such as smaller confidence intervals that imply more reliability in training.
+Furthermore, holding a permanent structure is a useful feature for hardware constraints such as transforming the trained model into a chip which can further increase device security by not allowing software-based attacks but only hardware manipulations.
+These hardware operations would require access to the smartphone hence making such attacks subject to the device defense.

+The proposed pipeline achieves a $100\%$ true positive and $0\%$ false-negative rate for almost all classifiers.
+However, to further validate the claims, it may be useful to check the sensor quality while changing the smartphone as well as with different operating systems.

-A key advantage of our proposed system is that the data for each user is collected on different days with different orientations and locations, different jeans styles which significantly helps to understand the characteristic behavior of individual user, and significantly improves the training and testing accuracy within a short time intervals, which is an important feature for any real-time legitimate user identification system.
+The key advantage of our study is that the samples for each user are collected on different days with different jeans, locations, and orientation which significantly helps to understand the characteristic behavior of users which is an essential component for any legitimate user identification system.
+However, one of the main limitations of gait-based legitimate user identification is that the signals inconsistency e.g., signal reliability, degrades significantly between days due to many factors such as a change in habits, mood, workload, etc. which we will address in our future studies.

-There are many ways to extend our current work.
-This work demonstrated that accelerometer data is more useful than linear accelerometer data, but it is possible that a fusion of accelerometer and linear accelerometer data will yield improved results.
-We have also been experimenting with more realistic features, which capture specific elements of a user's gait, and plan to investigate if these features can yield additional improvements.

-Another one of our goals for future work is to expand the evaluation of the proposed system so that it is applied to more real-life situations.
-Thus, we plan to expand our user base significantly, increase the diversity of the users (especially with respect to gender and age), and evaluate how the system operates when the training and test samples are collected over lower window size, which is an important future direction for our current work, in which we will split the size of the smallest windows (25 or 50 samples per window) in to even smaller windows within the classification process, but for this, there is another challenge: how to maintain performance, within each sub-window, and how to control the computational complexity during real-time deployment.
-One final goal is to incorporate this technology into a real-time system.